yairEO/tagify/README.md

 ## Validations
-For "regular" tags (not *mix-mode* or *select-mode*) the easiest way is to use the `pattern` setting and use a Regex, or apply the `pattern` attribute directly on the `input` which will be "transformed" into a *Tagify* component (for vanilla code where the `input` tag is fully accessible to develops).
+For "regular" tags (not *mix-mode* or *select-mode*) the easiest way is to use the `pattern` setting and use a Regex, or apply the `pattern` attribute directly on the `input` which will be "transformed" into a *Tagify* component (for vanilla code where the `input` tag is fully accessible to developers).

 If the `pattern` setting does not meet your needs, use the [`validate` setting](#settings), which recieves a *tag data object* as an argument and should return `true` if validaiton is passing, or `false`/`string` of not.
 A *string* may be returned as the reason of the validation failure so it would be printed as the `title` attribute of the invalid tag.